vtexdocs/dev-portal-content/docs/guides/Integration-Guides/catalog-integration/brands.md

 You can get information about all the brands configured in your store by placing a request to one of the following endpoints:

 - [Get Brand List](https://developers.vtex.com/vtex-rest-api/reference/catalog-api-get-brand-list): Full list of brands in your store.
 This route's response is limited to 20k results.
-If you need to obtain more results, please use the [Get Brand List per page ](https://developers.vtex.com/vtex-rest-api/reference/brandlistperpage)endpoint instead to get a paginated response.
+If you need to obtain more results, please use the [Get Brand List per page](https://developers.vtex.com/vtex-rest-api/reference/brandlistperpage)endpoint instead to get a paginated response.
 - [Get Brand List per page](https://developers.vtex.com/vtex-rest-api/reference/brandlistperpage): Paginated list of brands in your store.

 ## Get brand